episerver/serviceapi_mobileapp/README.md

 6. Execute this command to build App for all selected platform:
 	> cordova build
 7. Output bundle file will be deployed to the specific platform folder.
 For example, for android: platforms\android\ant-build\EPiTechDay-debug-unaligned.apk
+8. Execute this command to start the Android emulator, as well as deploy the application to the emulator, so we can test the app:
+	> cordova emulate